cetio/lmd/README.md

 Streaming is designed to be intuitive and threadable using `ResponseStream` which can be blocked (forcing a wait for each iterative `Response`) or classic with a callback for incoming responses.

+> [!WARNING]
+> This README is likely severely outdated, as this library is rapidly changing and I simply cannot be bothered to update this README frequently.

 ## Use

 Import the library: